apioo/fusio/doc/installation.rst

         CustomLog /var/log/apache2/fusio-access.log combined
     </VirtualHost>

-Also you should enable the module ``mod_rewrite`` so that the .htaccess file in the public folder is used.
+You should enable the module ``mod_rewrite`` so that the .htaccess file in the public folder is used.
 The htaccess contains an important rule which redirects the ``Authorization`` header to Fusio which is otherwise removed.
 If the .htaccess file does not work please check whether the ``AllowOverride`` directive is set correctly i.e. to ``All``.

 Javascript V8